-I have already written about African Telcos leapfrogging banks in Africa by giving access to digital payments (and receipts) to subscribers with no bank accounts.
+African Telcos leapfrogged banks by giving access to digital payments (and receipts) to subscribers with no bank accounts.
 Not just consumers but small business people selling produce and with low incomes; often just $5 to $25 a day.
 Vodacom, Safaricom and MTN to name just three.
-Mobile Money allows subscribers to pay for services and products and sell as well.
-MTN in Nigeria already transacts over 50% of all Nigerias's GDP via mobile money serviuce M-PESA completely bypassing global and local banks.
+Mobile Money allows subscribers to digitally and securely pay for services and products plus sell as well.
+MTN in Kenya already transacts over 50% of all Kenysa's GDP via mobile money service, M-PESA completely bypassing global and local banks.

-There are over 2 billion potential customers across low-income and middle income countries that are potential customers for mobile money solutions (see Further Reading).
+There are another 2 billion potential customers across low-income and middle income countries that are potential customers for mobile money solutions (see Further Reading).

 Altair Media reports that “The scale of BT’s transformation has created a quiet unease among its continental peers.
 A 40% workforce reduction framed not as austerity, but as architectural necessity.
 Networks redesigned around orchestration rather than expansion.
 AI repositioned not as support technology, but as the operational core.”

-Afrian Telcos have taken advantage of banks not having infrastructure in rural areas to bridge the gap and capture customers.
+African Telcos have taken advantage of banks not providing an affordable serice in rural areas to bridge the gap and capture customers with an inclusive and simple to use service rather than the banks' exlusive offerings.
+They have learnt to innovate with scarce resources.

 “Rural Colombia never built bank branches.
 Nigerian villages never installed ATMs.
 So when mobile payments arrived, people switched from cash directly to digital money without the friction of introducing banks or changing established habits.”